MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 <!-- ====================================================================== -->
-## Evergreen distribution mode
+## Details about the Evergreen Runtime distribution mode

-> [!NOTE]
-> The Evergreen distribution mode is recommended for most developers.

 The Evergreen distribution mode ensures that your WebView2 app is taking advantage of the latest WebView2 features and security updates.
 The Evergreen distribution mode has the following characteristics: